-- 1. Remove the Vane Locking Pin #60 and the Shaft Locking Pin #61.
-The Hydrovane rudder will be free trailing as you get set up. - 2.
-Hold Course Sail the yacht onto the desired course. - 3.
+- 1. Remove Vane Locking Pin #60 and Shaft Locking Pin #61.
+The Hydrovane rudder will be free trailing. - 2.
+Hold Course Sail the yacht onto the desired course - 3.
 Trim the sails for good balance feel minimal loads on the main wheel/tiller - 4.
-Put the vane 'In Irons' Pull one or other of the Course Setting Lines to turn the vane until it is approximately in line with the wind direction, ie. balance weight pointing into wind.
+Put the vane 'In Irons' Pull one or other of the Course Setting Lines to turn the vane until it is approximately in line with the wind direction, ie. Leading edge with 'HYDROVANE' printed and balance weight pointing into wind.
 (On the VXA1 model, slacken Course Clamp Knob #34, turn the vane, and tighten the knob in the position required.) - 5.
-Lock/secure the wheel or tiller in that position that holds the best course typically not on center line.
+Lock/secure the boat's wheel or tiller in that position that holds the boat tracking well typically not on center line.
 It is important that the wheel or tiller is rigid cannot move. - 6.
-Engage the Hydrovane Pull out the Ratio Knob #21 and move it to the far left position (to start, depending on conditions).
-Ratio settings are Neutral, 1st gear, 2nd gear, and 3rd gear from right to left.
-See more below about gearing. - 7.
+Engage the Hydrovane Pull out Ratio Knob #21 and move it to the far left position (to start, depending on conditions). - 7.
 That's it!
 Enjoy!